 As outlaw country lost resonance with audiences towards the end of the 70s there was a need for a new breed of country musician.
 With a handful of other notable artists, Randy Travis breathed new life into the platform in the early 80s.

 Though his outlaw influences were never far away, he found outstanding success in mixing neo-traditional country compositions with a vintage appeal under the guiding force of his now iconic baritone.
-The baritone that could be as rugged as any dust encrusted cowboy and as lovesick as any classic troubadour – and all within the same song.

 Here we look at a few of this legendary North Carolinian’s greatest cuts.

 The twang effect is strong with this one.
 Playful, hopeful, and an easily fun singalong.
 You can almost feel Travis’s half crooked smile beaming through the speaker.

 This Roger Miller original stuns through Travis’s fresh interpretation.
 His precision as a vocalist is astounding here.
 Beat-by-beat he’s bringing his A game.
 This is a well placed addition to his catalog.